Advanced Primary Stroke Center

 - Cerebral Vascular Angiography — Helps lay the groundwork for stroke treatment.
 During this minimally invasive procedure, images of the blood vessels in the brain are taken.
 An angiogram helps locate blockages that cause ischemic stroke and also identifies aneurysms and arteriovenous malformations (a tangle of arteries and veins) that cause hemorrhagic stroke.
 Spring Valley Hospital's interventional lab offers dual-purpose biplane technology for angiography procedures.

 Within hours of initial diagnosis, patients are given a personalized plan and cared for in units dedicated to stroke care so they receive the medical attention needed for the best possible outcome, as well as support for the physical, emotional and lifestyle issues related to stroke.
-If needed, inpatient or outpatient rehabilitation, including specialized neurological therapy services, is available at Spring Valley Hospital so patients can continue on their road to recovery.
+If needed, inpatient rehabilitation, including specialized neurological therapy services, is available at Spring Valley Hospital so patients can continue on their road to recovery.